2 groups sue feds for extending anglers' red snapper season

 He said states also should require electronic reports from anglers to keep tallies as fish are caught.
 The federal government gets such reports from commercial boats, each of which must stop fishing when it reaches its own quota.

+Commercial fishermen agree with many of the points made in the lawsuit, said Eric Brazer, deputy director of the Shareholders' Alliance, an association of commercial snapper and grouper fishermen in the Gulf.

+"As businessmen who depend on a healthy red snapper population, we're concerned with a proposal that imposes some risk on this fishery down the road," he said.

-"I think we need to find a way to get away from fixed seasons," he said.
+Jones said, "I think we need to find a way to get away from fixed seasons."
 For example, he said, Texas tends to have bad weather and high winds in early June, so a June 1 start doesn't work there.

 If anglers report all of their catch electronically, he said, that might provide enough data to let them choose the days they want to fish.